rackspace/php-opencloud/docs/userguide/index.md

     <?php
     include('rackspace.inc');   // for the Rackspace cloud

-If you prefer, you can use the full path to the libary file:
+If you prefer, you can use the full path to the library file:

     <?php
     include('/full/path/to/your/rackspace.inc');

-In this case, you do not need to have the files in your PHP's `include_path` setting.
+In this case, you do not need to have the library location in your PHP's `include_path` setting.

 Before you can do anything else, you need to authenticate with